ahsansoftengineer/.NetMVC/CLI_3_INFRA.md

 dotnet tool install --global dotnet-ef -v 6.0.16 Install-Package Microsoft.EntityFrameworkCore.Tools # Power Shell

 # ADD
-# CONNECTION "Server=.;Database=Lagoon;User ID=sa;Password=Asdf@1234;Trusted_Connection=False;Encrypt=false;Integrated Security=False;"
+# NOTE: --connection is not the part of add migrations

-dotnet ef database add MigrationName --project Lagoon.Infra --startup-project Lagoon.Web --connection "..." dotnet ef migrations add NameOfMigration # When you have One DBContext and One Project dotnet ef migrations add NameOfMigration -p Lagoon.Infra -s Lagoon.Web --context DBCntx # When you have two or more Projects
+dotnet ef migrations add Villa_Occupancy -p Lagoon.Infra -s Lagoon.Web

+dotnet ef migrations add NameOfMigration
+# When you have One DBContext and One Project
+dotnet ef migrations add NameOfMigration -p Lagoon.Infra -s Lagoon.Web --context DBCntx # When you have two or more Projects

 # UPDATE